RichardSmedley/couchbase-php-client/CONTRIBUTING.md

 Released versions of the library are marked as annotated tags inside the repository.

-* The `master` branch represents the mainline branch.
+* The `main` branch represents the mainline branch.
 The master branch typically consists of content going into the next release.

 ## Contributing Patches